JT Gallery

 ```

+Taking a pause, here are some thoughts, not totally related to the site, but of interest to me, and John Townes actually plays a small role in this telling.
 I am a web designer at an e commerce site that sells eyeglass frames as well as offering replacement lens services.
 Recently one of the customer service folks told me about a call they received from a customer who wanted some Italian prescription eyeglasses frames that would coordinate with an outfit she was planning on wearing at the Cannes film festival.
 I thought he was pranking me.
 My thought was if you were going to the Cannes Film Festival why not go to some flashy brand name eyewear store and pick out a pair of frames.
 But Joey is great at customer service and she spent the time helping this person select a pair of glasses frames.
 The customer needed prescription lens so Joey called the woman's optometrist and got her prescription and added it to the order.
 The customer assured she would email Joey a pic of herself at Cannes with the new frames.
 We thought the customer was a bit wacky.

-Now getting back to the eyeglass customer....
-Alan in his insightful way, suggested we cut the woman some slake and believe her - he thought she was trying to pay Joey back for the extra bit of customer service she provided.
+Whenever I doubt someone's honesty, I run it by my good buddy Alan P, who been my best friend since grade elementary school.
+Alan in his insightful way, suggested we cut the woman some slack and believe her - he thought she was trying to pay Joey back for the extra bit of customer service she provided.
 But stubborn me, I still wasn't buying it.
 But you know, it did turn out that Ben was right.
 The customer actually followed through and sure enough an email arrived about a month later with this woman posing at Cannes in front of what looked like an John Townes' illustration.
 She was at some hotel wearing the Dolce & Gabbana DG2214 Sunglasses in Gold/Black Cherry that Joey helped her select.
 I took Joey and Alan out to dinner that week since I lost the bet we made as to whether the customer was for real.
 She was real!

 ```